 Inside the frame, dehydrated salts are placed in order to eliminate any traces of water vapor remaining in the cavity, thus ensuring maximum transparency and avoiding condensation.

 Subsequently the insulating glass is closed to its perimeter with a first polysulfide barrier, which does not allow water vapors to ruin the glazing glass, and a second silicon barrier that sets the assembly.

 The advantages of insulating glass:

-- Elimination of cold areas with the room
+- Elimination of cold areas in rooms

-- Radical external noise reduction.
+- Radical noise attenuation.